Chris Lee (Hawaii politician)

 Christopher Kalani Cushman Lee (born January 28, 1981) is an American politician and a Democratic member of the Hawaii Senate.
 He was the youngest member and only millennial serving in the Hawaii State Legislature when elected in November, 2008.
 He currently serves as Majority Whip and Chairman of the House Judiciary Committee.
 He also serves on the boards of several non-profit organizations and commissions.

 Lee is a supporter of addressing climate change and has authored laws making Hawaii the first state to mandate 100 percent renewable energy by 2045, the first state to commit to economy-wide carbon neutrality by 2045, and the first state requiring all public schools and universities to upgrade and become net-zero facilities by 2035.
 He is an advocate for equal rights, serving as spokesperson for the campaign to pass the Hawaii Marriage Equality Act in 2013, and authoring two laws protecting transgender individuals.

 Lee also successfully helped lead the campaign to expand the Papahanaumokuakea Marine National Monument into the world's largest marine protected area, and successfully led the opposition to defeat a $4.3 billion takeover of Hawaii's electric utilities by Florida-based Nextera Energy.

-Early life
+Personal life

 Lee was born January 28, 1981, in Honolulu, Hawaii.
 He graduated in 1999 from Iolani School.
 Lee graduated with a BA in political science from Oregon State University.
 Before getting involved in politics he worked at Big Brothers Big Sisters Hawaii, Hawaiian Airlines, and at the Hawaii State Capitol.

-Stroke

 At 30 years old, Lee suffered a stroke while speaking at a community meeting.
 He spent four days in the hospital and over the succeeding months made a full recovery.
-Lee credits the stroke with "changing everything" for him and causing him to realize his time was short.
-So he "began standing up to tackle even the most difficult issues, and taking on the political powers that be."
+Lee credits the stroke with "changing everything" for him.